Southern Pudu

 PHYSICAL DESCRIPTION

-Short reddish-brown fur, males have simple spike antlers, and the young have white spots
+Short reddish-brown fur, males have simple spike antlers, and the young have white spots.

 LIFESPAN

-Wild: 10 years on average
+Natural Habitat: 10 years on average

 Under Human Care: 15-17 years